techidaily/site-games-able/source/_posts/chatgpt-chronicles-a-beginners-guide-to-interactive-narrative-roleplaying.md

 ## Add Combat and Magic Rules

- As with any adventure[RPG](https://www.makeuseof.com/what-are-rpgs-role-playing-games/) , combat and magic are big parts of the experience.
+ As with any adventure [RPG](https://www.makeuseof.com/what-are-rpgs-role-playing-games/) , combat and magic are big parts of the experience.
 If you don’t add rules to guide this part of your game, you’ll end up with a game you can easily cheese through.
 It doesn’t help that ChatGPT likes to favor the user in its narratives, and it will generally make things go your way.
 Here’s what our rules look like:

 > Combat and Magic Rules:
 >